 - Account Admin Access

 If the account has an Admin with access, they can help you regain access to the account.
-This process requires you to create a new personal account before you can access the account you want to regain access to.
+This process requires you to create a new profile with a new username to access the account you're locked out of.

 Ask an Admin on the account to disconnect two-factor authentication for the account.
 When two-factor authentication is removed for an account, it doesn’t remove the two-factor login requirement for your specific profile, so an Admin will need to invite you to the account after they remove it.
+After the Admin sends the invitation, you'll receive an email prompting you to create a new profile.
 Sign up with your new username and use this username to log in to the account.
 The username you used before can no longer be used to log in to the account, unless you have the backup code.

 I received a message that an Authenticator Passcode is required to log in.